Elizabeth Ashbridge

 Elizabeth Ashbridge (née Sampson; 1713 – May 16, 1755) was an 18th-century New England Quaker minister and autobiographer born in Cheshire, England.
+Her compelling autobiography, Some Account of the Fore Part of the Life of Elizabeth Ashbridge, provides a valuable firsthand account of her spiritual journey, her conversion to Quakerism, and the challenges she faced as a woman preacher in the 18th century.
+Ashbridge's writings offer insights into the social and religious landscape of colonial America, particularly the experiences of women and the development of Quaker communities.
+Her life story is characterized by her resilience in the face of adversity, her unwavering commitment to her faith, and her powerful voice as a religious leader.

 Biography

 Early life

 Elizabeth Sampson was born in 1713 to Thomas, a ship surgeon, and Mary Sampson of Middlewich in Cheshire, England.
 Mary Sampson was a devout member of the Church of England, and raised her daughter and Thomas' two children from a previous marriage in adherence to her faith.
 Few details are known about Elizabeth's family or her early life, however, her autobiography sheds light on some aspects of her life.
 In her autobiography, which details her life from the time she was first married until the death of her second husband, Ashbridge reveals that when she was 14 years old, in 1727, she eloped without parental consent, only to become a widow after five months of marriage.

 Unwelcome at her parents' home, Ashbridge was sent to Dublin, Ireland; there, she resided first in Dublin with a relative of her mother and member of the Society of Friends, or Quakers.
 Upon finding life in accordance with his strict religious beliefs "gloomy", she moved to Ireland's west coast, where she stayed with Catholic relatives.